tool-maker/bencode-pretty/README.md

 <p>I have tested with Linux, Cygwin and MSYS/MinGW.

-<p>There are three executables: bencode_pretty, bencode_prettier and bencode_unpretty.
+<p>Building produces three executables: "bencode_pretty", "bencode_prettier" and "bencode_unpretty".
 Each is a filter, meant to be run like this:
 <pre>
 cat some_file.torrent | ./bencode_pretty > some_file.torrent.txt
 </pre>

-<p>The executables created:
 <dl>
 <dt><b>bencode_pretty</b>
 <dd>
 Modifies the encoding of strings (see the references above) so that there is no length field preceding it, enclosing in quotes (") instead.
-And within the strings non-printable characters are encoded using "," as an escape character (because "," seems unlikely to appear in either tracker URL-s or file paths.
+And within the strings non-printable characters are encoded using "," as an escape character (because "," seems unlikely to appear in either tracker URL-s or file paths).
 The resulting file will have a single line of text.
 <p>
 <dt><b>bencode_prettier</b>